-5.3 Membership subscriptions are due and payable after the first day of January each year and within one calendar month.
+5.3 Annual membership subscriptions are due and payable after the first day of January each year, and within two calendar months.

 5.4 No member shall be entitled to the privileges of membership whilst their subscription is unpaid.

 5.5 The Council may refuse, or otherwise, the acceptance of a membership application and return the subscription to the applicant.